Lehigh Line (Conrail): Ownership and operations

-An eastbound Norfolk Southern intermodal train rolls through Union, New Jersey.
+A westbound New Jersey Transit passenger train departs the train station at Union, New Jersey, with an eastbound Norfolk Southern freight train visible in the distance.

 The Conrail Lehigh Line is owned and operated by Conrail Shared Assets Operations under the North Jersey Shared Assets Area division.
 Conrail Shared Assets Operations is owned by Consolidated Rail Corporation (Conrail or Conrail Inc.) which in turn is owned as a joint venture between Norfolk Southern Railway (a Norfolk Southern Corporation company) and CSX Transportation (a CSX Corporation company).
 Norfolk Southern Railway and CSX Transportation are the only Class 1 railroads that operate on the East Coast.

 The line runs from CP Port Reading Junction in Manville, New Jersey to Oak Island Yard in Newark, New Jersey along the former Manville to Newark route and tracks that was once part of the original Lehigh Line which is still in existence; the original Lehigh Line is owned by Norfolk Southern Railway.
 For historical purposes, the Manville to Newark tracks is considered a new rail line and not the original line and the Norfolk Southern part is considered the original line and not a new rail line.
 At CP Port Reading Junction in Manville, the Conrail Lehigh Line connects the original Lehigh Line by having the Lehigh Valley Railroad-built tracks continues straight pass Manville as the original Lehigh Line.
 Also at Manville, the Conrail Lehigh Line connects to the CSX Transportation Trenton Subdivision which was once part of the Reading Railroad; the Trenton Subdivision splits southward heading all the way to Philadelphia.

 The line shares track with New Jersey Transit's Raritan Valley Line between Newark and Aldene Junction, and then parallels it closely between Bridgewater, New Jersey and Bound Brook, New Jersey.
 The Raritan Valley Line is a former Central Railroad of New Jersey line.
 It makes a roughly parallel, but sometimes diverging route to the Raritan Valley Line, running to the south of that line.